HDembinski/pybind11_allocation_cost_demo/README.md

 Directly filling a tuple is better than first filling a list and then to convert it to tuple, also no surprise here.

-Allocating and filling a numpy array is the fastest of course, since there is no additional allocation needed for each item in the array.
+Allocating and filling a numpy array is the fastest, of course, since there is no additional raw type to Python object conversion needed for each item in the array.